Tom Dumont: Life and career

 Born in Los Angeles, California, the Dumont family lived in Irvine, California.
 Tom was the only adopted child in his family and has two siblings.
 He has a sister named Gina and a brother named John.
 Dumont's father, who played the piano, gave his son a guitar at age twelve.
 Dumont practiced by strumming folk songs by the likes of James Taylor.
-Dumont was influenced by heavy metal bands such as Iron Maiden, Judas Priest and KISS.
+Dumont was influenced by heavy metal bands such as Iron Maiden, Judas Priest and Kiss.
 He joined his older sister's heavy metal band Rising, but left in 1988 for third wave ska band No Doubt.

-Dumont studied music theory for five semesters at Orange Coast College.
+After graduating from Woodbridge High School in 1986, Dumont studied music theory for five semesters at Orange Coast College.
 He dropped out when he had to learn classical guitar, which was something he disliked.
 When the band moved into a house on Beacon Avenue in Anaheim, he wrote a poem about being addicted to television.
 He took the poem to Eric Stefani, who put the poem to music and came up with the song "Trapped in a Box".
 The song was recorded for the band's self-titled debut album and was the album's only single.